Abdo-programming/Best-feature-decoding/README.md

 Supervised by [@mabdelhack](https://github.com/mabdelhack), I atempted to classify fMRI data of seen images using a novel method and compared its performance to commonly used ML methods.

 # Data used
-We used the data featured in https://www.nature.com/articles/ncomms15037.pdf?fbclid=IwAR1wVvviuO3cQFhTeF-152W2_itsGyqhVgTAT3POGOQa8G6JRvcJ5ugqJT4, produced by the Kamitani lab.
+We used the data featured [here](https://www.nature.com/articles/ncomms15037.pdf?fbclid=IwAR1wVvviuO3cQFhTeF-152W2_itsGyqhVgTAT3POGOQa8G6JRvcJ5ugqJT4), produced by the Kamitani lab.

-Data (and associated dataset info) can be found here: https://github.com/KamitaniLab/GenericObjectDecoding/tree/master/data
+Data (and associated dataset info) can be found [here](https://github.com/KamitaniLab/GenericObjectDecoding/tree/master/data).

 # Files description